fbpx

 If you live anywhere along the Eastern Seaboard of the U.S., it’s important to understand hurricane insurance—what is and is not included, and how a separate flood insurance policy might be a wise investment, even if you don’t live in a flood zone.

-The experts at Guaranteed Rate Insurance will take the time to explain all of your options and find the best policy that fits your needs at the best price.
+The experts at Rate Insurance will take the time to explain all of your options and find the best policy that fits your needs at the best price.

 Disclaimer:

 All information provided in this publication is for informational and educational purposes only, and in no way is any of the content contained herein to be construed as financial, investment, or legal advice or instruction.
-Guaranteed Rate Insurance does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
+Rate Insurance does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
 While efforts are made to verify the information provided, the information should not be assumed to be error free.
-Some information in the publication may have been provided by third parties and has not necessarily been verified by Guaranteed Rate Insurance.
-Guaranteed Rate Insurance, its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.
+Some information in the publication may have been provided by third parties and has not necessarily been verified by Rate Insurance.
+Rate Insurance, its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.